microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 Therefore the AMA is a key component to collect data from your infrasracture (IaaS) like virtual machines and on-premises servers (Arc enabled servers).

 > **Note**
-> The Log Anayltic agent will be replaced by the AMA in the future.
+> The Log Analytic agent will be replaced by the AMA in the future.
 Therefore, we will not cover the Log Anayltic agent in this MicroHack.

 It´s totally worth it to read more about the AMA and it`s benefits [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-overview).